Gorillaism/Home-Automation-System/README.md

 RGB - light up room

 ## Door contact:
-There would be a magnetic connection on the door and the doorway Q = A AND B
+There would be a magnetic connection on the door and the doorway <br />
+Q = A AND B
 ## Alarm
-The Alarm system would work in conjuction with the door contact if turned on Q = (A AND B) AND C
+The Alarm system would work in conjuction with the door contact if turned on <br />
+Q = (A AND B) AND C

 ## Temperature sensor: